zhmiao/OpenLongTailRecognition-OLTR/README.md

 | ResNet-152  |      43.2      |      39.8     |    26.1     |     49.3    |     [model](https://drive.google.com/file/d/1ZmheW8HsQQ-tKf3mYgmJMn_0q5IOnSVZ/view?usp=sharing)      |

 ## CAUTION
 The current code was prepared using single GPU.
-The use of multi-GPU can cause problems.
+The use of multi-GPU can cause problems except for the first stage of `Places-LT`.

 ## License and Citation
 The use of this software is released under [BSD-3](https://github.com/zhmiao/OpenLongTailRecognition-OLTR/blob/master/LICENSE).